jcsalterego/Sky.app/README.md

 Sky.app is a great way to use Bluesky Social on MacOS.
 It features keyboard shortcuts, Dark Mode Sync, and notification badges.

-_If you're looking for the official BlueSky Social iOS app, [head on over to the App Store](https://apps.apple.com/us/app/bluesky-social/id6444370199)._
+_If you're looking for the official Bluesky Social iOS app, [head on over to the App Store](https://apps.apple.com/us/app/bluesky-social/id6444370199)._

 The current release is [**0.2.3**](https://github.com/jcsalterego/Sky.app/releases/latest).